zbx-exchange/api-docs/rest-api-v1.md

 A legitimate request consists of the following parts:：

-Method Request Address: That is to access the server address, such as `api.zbx.com`，such as `api.zbx.com/trade/api/v1/order`。
+Method Request Address: That is to access the server address, such as `api.zbx.one`，such as `api.zbx.one/trade/api/v1/order`。

 API Access Key（accesskey）：Access Key in the API Key you applied for.。